Preservation work at the USS Arizona Memorial has been completed, and the Navy has resumed its regular boat service to the memorial.

 Battleship Missouri general admission gives you access to a 35-minute guided tour of the last battleship ever built by the U.S. and also provides you with good unobstructed views of the USS Arizona.

-We’ll do our best to keep you updated and adjust tickets if access becomes available.
+We’ll do our best to keep you updated.

 In the Event of Tour Cancellation:

-If your USS Arizona Memorial tour is cancelled due to construction, you will receive one of the following, depending on your booked tour:
+If your USS Arizona Memorial tour is cancelled, you will receive one of the following, depending on your booked tour:

 We’ll also continue to offer: